grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "They put a fucking torpedo in the water after us!"
 Percy shouted in response.
 "Looks like it hit one of the derelicts."

-"This is not going to work Percy.
+"This is not going to work Sylvia.
 They are just going to get closer and try again."
 Said Hemi.

-"I fucking know Hemi!"
+"I fucking know!"
 She lit a cigarillo and sucked at it for a long time, the lingering petroleum smell in the air blending with the harsh tobacco smoke as it made its way into her lungs.
 "OK.
 Fuck.
 Bastian, keep watching."

-Percy climbed down to the control room, and flipped off the diesels, throttled the boat back to zero, and powered down the bilge pumps.
+Percy climbed down to the control room, and flipped off the diesels, had Hemi throttle the boat back to zero, and powered down the bilge pumps.

-"They were counting on the fact that we were making so much noise to fire from that distance.
-We just got fucking lucky that there was a big steel hull between us and them for the torpedo to find.
-If running noisy didn't work, let's try the opposite.
-Figure out if there's anything else that might be making noise Hemi."
+"To take a chance on firing from that distance, they were counting on the fact that we were making so much noise.
+We just got fucking lucky that there was a big steel target between us and them for the torpedo to find."

-"What about the leak in the cargo hold?"
-Hemi asked.
+She pulled on her cigarillo and stared blankly for a minute.

 "Without the bilges we will not remain long on the surface."
+Hemi broke her reverie to remind her of the other impending danger they faced.

-"Go wake up Owen and get him on welding the seam back together.
+"Go wake up Owen and sic him on welding the fuckin' seam back together again.
 We'll risk taking on water until he gets the leaking slowed.
 Are we still in touch with Shakes?"

 "He checked in over the ship-to-ship maybe ten minutes ago.
 He should still be in range."
 Hemi said as he was climbing down the ladder.

 Percy pulled down the ship-to-ship mic.
 "Captain Shakes, are you still out there?"

 "Captain Percy."
-Shakes voice came crackling bacl.
-"Nice to hear you.
-I heard that explosion and I thought for a second you were on your way down the fucking hole."
+Shakes voice came crackling back.
+"Nice to hear from you.
+I heard that fuckin' explosion and I thought for a second you were on your way down the fucking hole."

-"They put a fucking torpedo in the water, but all they got was one of the derelicts.
-Listen, we're making like a derelict ourselves and shutting everything down over here.
-I need you to try to confuse the situation, or they'll just fucking come to the point where they last heard us.
+"They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
+Listen, we're going to make like a derelict ourselves and shut everything down over here.
+I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"

 "That's what I fucking do best these days."
 Said Shakes.
 "I'll totally throw some fucking chaos and confusion into the situation.
 Right?"